chibisnorlax/acnhfaq/index.md

 It is important to remember that time traveling forwards is no different than closing your game and then logging in at the new, manually input time.
 With that said, here are the effects of going forwards.

 Negative Effects:
-- Weeds and flowers will grow/spread.
 - Cockroaches may appear in your house (1+ month).
 - You may get the bedhead animation (1+ month).
-- Villagers may ask/comment on where you have been.
 - Open plots may fill.
 - Turnips will spoil *if* you time travel past the following Sunday.

+Neutral Effects:
+- Weeds and flowers will grow/spread.
+- Villagers may ask/comment on where you have been.

 Positive Effects:
 - Building construction/upgrades/moves will be completed.